 - credit for a lower level of a course in which credit has been received

-Some departments have additional requirements which must be met before credit is awarded through departmental credit by evaluation.
-When credit is granted, a notation of "credit by evaluation" with a grade of "P" and the number of credits appears on the student's transcript.
+Some academic departments have additional requirements which must be met before credit is awarded through departmental credit by exam.
+When credit is granted, a notation of "credit by exam" with a grade of "P" and the number of credits appears on the student's transcript.
 These credits are not used in computing grade point average.
 Credit by evaluation may not transfer to other colleges and universities and students are strongly encouraged to check with the transfer institution to determine eligibility.

 A portfolio is a detailed documentation illustrating college-level learning.
 Evaluation by portfolio is a process through which a student documents that college-level learning has been obtained through non-college experiences.
 BRCC allows learners to receive college credit through portfolio for prior learning that do not have a standardized mechanism for college credit evaluation.
 Preparation and content of the portfolio are the responsibility of the student but BRCC offers assistance and advice.
 Portfolio evaluation may result in the award of credit for one or more specific BRCC courses.
 The prior learning knowledge must be matched to an existing BRCC course.
 The academic department that houses the existing class will maintain final approval for the credit awarded.
 A fee of $85 is assessed for review of the portfolio regardless of whether credit is awarded.
 To set an appointment to discuss credit by portfolio or for assistance in preparing the portfolio, please email (email@example.com) or call (225.216.8228).

 If you are an adult learner who attended college in the past, “stopped” out before receiving a degree, and would like to pick up where you left off, BRCC is the place for you.